dyammons/canine_duodenal_atlas/README.md

 This GitHub repository contains all the analysis code used in, "Single-Cell RNA Sequencing Implicates Neutrophil and Epithelial Contributions to the Pathogenesis of Chronic Inflammatory Enteropathy in Dogs."

-This manuscript is currently under review at Fontiers in Immunology.
-The repository will be finalized at time of publication.
+This manuscript has been accepted to Fontiers in Immunology.
+The abstract can be viewed [here](https://www.frontiersin.org/journals/immunology/articles/10.3389/fimmu.2024.1397590/abstract).

 ## Repository goals:
 - provide a resource to make the data generated from this project accessible